 Associate Professor Keely Macarow

-Dr Keely Macarow is an Associate Professor and Deputy Head, Research & Innovation, School of Art, RMIT University, Melbourne.
+Dr Keely Macarow is an Associate Professor and Program Manager, Master of Art in Public Space (MAPS), School of Art, RMIT University, Melbourne.

 Keely has worked as a creative producer, artist, curator and writer for film, video, performance, exhibition, interdisciplinary and applied research projects which have been presented and published in Australia, the UK, Europe and the US.